chorim/CombineInterception/README.md

 MIT, See the [LICENSE](LICENSE) file.

-The Apple logo and the Combine framework are property of Apple Inc.
+The Combine framework are property of Apple Inc.